-VAT rate: 28 EU Member State VAT rates - taxation depends on location of the end consumer.
+- Value-Added Tax (VAT) rate: 28 EU Member State VAT rates - taxation depends on location of the consumer

-In January 2015 new digital tax rules, specifically on the taxation of cross-border supplies of digital services to EU-based consumers, came into force.
+In January 2015 new rules on the taxation of cross-border supplies of digital services to EU-based consumers came into force.

 The rules require the suppliers of services such as apps, games, software downloads, ebooks, music and video streaming to apply, collect, and remit the tax due for sales to EU-based consumers.